ShannonChenCHN/iOSDevLevelingUp/ReadingArticles/AppleDocumentation/View_Programming_Guide_for_iOS.md

 - Introduction
 	- What is windows and views used for:
 		- present your application’s content on the screen.
+		- handle the interactions with your application’s user interface.
 	- Windows:
 		- do not have any visible content themselves but provide a basic container for your application’s views.
 	- Views: